tjburch/llm-from-scratch/notes/ch1.md

 1. Instruction fine-tuning - instruction/answer pairs.
 "Translate" + translated text
 2. Classification fine-tuning - texts and associated class labels.
 "Spam" vs "Not Spam," or "describes hot dog" vs "does not describe hot dog."

-## 1.4 Introducitng the Transformer Architecture
+## 1.4 Introducing the Transformer Architecture

 [Attention is All You Need](https://arxiv.org/abs/1706.03762)